This tutorial demonstrates how to add values to cells and columns in Excel and Google Sheets.

 Add Values to Multiple Cells

-- To add a value to a range of cells, click on the cell where you want to display the result, and enter = (equal) and the cell reference of the first number then + (plus) and the number you want to add.
+- To add a value to a range of cells, select the cell where you want to display the result, and enter = (equal) and the cell reference of the first number then + (plus) and the number you want to add.

 As a result, the value in cell B2 is now 210 (value from A2 plus 10).

 - Now copy this formula down the column to the rows below.
-Click on the cell where you entered the formula (F2) and place your cursor on the bottom right corner of the cell.
+Select the cell where you entered the formula (F2) and place your cursor on the bottom right corner of the cell.

 - When it changes to a plus sign, drag it down to the rest of the rows where you want to apply the formula (here, B2:B6).